Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 <br/>

 In this example we define a `ComponentWithCleanup` component, which logs a message to the console in its cleanup function.
 The `App` component has a button that toggles whether to include the `ComponentWithCleanup` in the rendered output.

+You can see a running example of this app in [CodeSandbox](https://codesandbox.io/s/green-violet-pwksu?file=/src/App.js).

 <br/>